kzr8/moe-junyuanpri/_parents-portal/Announcements.md

 In addition to the MOE Edusave Character Award, the school will continue to recognise students who are good role models with school-based award – the JYPS Character Award.
 These awardees will be selected based on similar criteria for ECHA and would include non-Singaporeans.

 Teachers, parents and students are welcome to nominate deserving Junyuan Primary School students for the award.
 The nominees will be interviewed by a panel consisting of the school middle managers, school leaders and stakeholders (Alumni and Parent Support Group).

+As our key partner-in-education, we invite you to nominate suitable students for ECHA.

+You may nominate online via [https://go.gov.sg/jypsecha2022](https://go.gov.sg/jypsecha2022)

+Nominations will open from Monday, 8 August 2022 to Friday, 2 September 2022.